MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockTraits.md

 The values for states associated with block traits can still be set using events and commands, if an event and a trait are using the same trigger, however the event and trait setters may conflict with each other if the event and trait are using the same trigger, e.g. `on_place`.

->[!IMPORTANT]
->Block traits are currently in development and will be available incrementally.
-Block traits requires the Upcoming Creator Features experimental toggle.

 ## Block Trait List

 The following block traits are currently available for use: